After a work-related accident, most injured workers have two questions:

 Under Georgia law, you are entitled to receive income benefits if your injury keeps you away from work for more than seven days.
 Wage benefits can fall into one of the above three categories, depending on the severity of the injury, the extent of your recovery and your ability to perform regular job tasks.

-- Temporary total disability (TTD): If you are unable to work, you may receive a weekly check equivalent to two-thirds of your average weekly wage.
+If you are unable to work for at least seven days, you may receive a weekly check equivalent to two-thirds of your average weekly wage for a temporary total disability (TTD).
+This type of compensation is meant to help your family pay the bills while you recover from your total disability.
 You may receive this benefit for up to 400 weeks.
-Currently, there is a maximum weekly benefit level of $675.00 for injuries on or after July 1, 2019.
+Currently, there is a maximum weekly benefit level of $725 for injuries on or after July 1, 2022.
+If your disability becomes permanent, you may receive disability benefits for your lifetime.

-- Temporary partial disability (TPD): If you are able to return to work in a limited capacity or you are forced to take a lower-paying job because of your injury, you are entitled to receive income benefits equal to two-thirds of the difference between your average weekly wage prior to the injury and the weekly wage you are able to earn after.
-Currently, there is a cap of $450.00 per week on TPD benefits.
+With temporary partial disability (TPD) benefits, if you are able to return to work in a limited capacity or you are forced to take a lower-paying job because of your injury, you are entitled to receive income benefits equal to two-thirds of the difference between your average weekly wage prior to the injury and the weekly wage you are able to earn after.
+Currently, there is a cap of $483 per week on TPD benefits.

 Learn more about how wage loss benefits are determined.